 - 1. Performances should be easy to hear! - 2.
 Entrants should listen to their audio playback prior to submitting their video. - 3.
 Performers should record themselves in a space that enhances vocal clarity and minimizes echo and excessive background noise. - 4.
-Most contemporary smartphones and computers have adequate microphones for capturing audio from an appropriate performance distance.
-As such, performers are discouraged from using bluetooth earbuds or other external microphones / voice amplifying devices.
+Performers are prohibited from using bluetooth earbuds or other external microphones / voice amplifying devices as contemporary smartphones and computers have adequate microphones for capturing nearby audio.